 Louisiana has state legislation around cord blood education that follows the Institute of Medicine guidelines and mandates/encourages physicians to educate expectant parents about ALL forms of cord blood banking.
 The Louisiana bill was enacted 12 June 2008 and became effective 15 Aug.
 2008.

-- What questions should parents ask a Family Bank about Company Stability?
+- What questions should parents ask a Family Bank about collecting cord blood?

 - What instructional tools are provided for the physician and delivery staff?